pcwarner/EPROMProgrammer/README.md

 There firmware on the Arduino Nanos was created using the Arduino IDE, which can be downloaded at: https://www.arduino.cc/en/software/.

 The controlling software that run on the PC is written in Python and should work under most implementations of this language.
 I use Visual Studio Code and installed Phython using that IDE.
+A demo of this controlling interface software can be found at: https://youtu.be/y0jgUbPOYNE

 # Firmware Interface